chainbound/echo-docs/docs/3-usage/1-api-interface.md

       mevBuilders,           // (Optional) Array[String], A list of mev builders to send this transaction to.
                              //   If not specified, the transaction will be sent to all available builders that
                              //   support receiving private transactions.
-      awaitReceipt,          // (Optional) Boolean, If true, the HTTP request will hang until the transaction is either
+                             //   If "mevBuilders":["none"] and "usePublicMempool":true transactions will ONLY be sent via mempool thorugh Fiber's internal network. awaitReceipt,          // (Optional) Boolean, If true, the HTTP request will hang until the transaction is either
                              //   included in a block, or the specified timeout is reached.
 Defaults to false. awaitReceiptTimeoutMs, // (Optional) Number, The timeout (in milliseconds) for the awaitReceipt flag.
-                             //   Defaults to 30000 (30 seconds) if not specified and awaitReceipt is true. sendAsBundle,          // (Optional) Boolean, If true, the transaction will be sent as a bundle to the builders.
+                             //   Defaults to 30000 (30 seconds) if not specified and awaitReceipt is true. usePublicMempool,      // (Optional) Boolean, If true, the transaction will  be propagated to the public mempool
+                             //   through Fiber's internal network.
+Defaults to false.
+                             //   WARNING: Using this flag will void the privacy guarantees of the transactions, making it
+                             //   frontrunnable by MEV searchers.
+      sendAsBundle,          // (Optional) Boolean, If true, the transaction will be sent as a bundle to the builders.
                              //   This option can significantly speed up on-chain inclusion.
 Defaults to false. retryUntil,            // (Optional) String, a hex encoded block number until which the transaction should be retried